Man charged with murdering mother in Donegal

 After being charged, Lohse replied: “No comment.”

-Lohse is also charged that he did caused criminal damage to the value of €25,000 to a house belonging to Martin Caulfield.
+Lohse is also charged that he did cause criminal damage to the value of €25,000 to a house belonging to Martin Caulfield.

 In September, the court heard that Lohse was deemed fit to stand trial following an assessment by a clinical psychologist.